HarshitDawar55/Kubernetes/YAML_Scripts/README.md

 * To run this script, you should have the minikube working, which I explained in the Readme file of this Kubernetes Repository!
 If you missed then here is the link [Major Readme file](../README.md)

 * Once your minikube software is running then you have to just run the command "kubectl create -f <yaml script name>".

+**Note: YAML is equivalent to YML, therefore don't be confused between them!**